- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 Richard Paoletto, Deputy Director, City of Bridgeport Health Department, Housing and Commercial Code Enforcement, Connecticut

-Dennis Pepe, Critical Infrastructure Coordination, New Mexico Department of Homeland Security & Emergency Management
+Dennis Pepe, Critical Infrastructure Coordinator, Intelligence and Security Bureau, New Mexico Department of Homeland Security & Emergency Management

 Dennis Pepe was born in Brooklyn, New York and raised in the greater New York City area.
 After graduation from the State University of New York Maritime College he sailed aboard several merchant marine vessels as a third mate for a year.
 He activated his reserve Navy commission and served as naval aviator for five years flying fixed wing aircraft and helicopters.